tilnoene/competitive-programming-template/README.md

 # Competitive Programming Template

-This project consists of a template for competitive programming teams, containing automatic PDF generation with codes and theory.
+This project consists of a template for competitive programming teams, containing automatic PDF generation with code and theory.

 ## Table of Contents